 - Copy and rename <LABKEY_HOME>/gradle/global_gradle.properties_template.
 Note: depending on how you create this file on Windows, an extra .txt extension may silently be attached to it.
 Be sure to remove the extra extension if it is there.
 Gradle will not recognize the file with the .txt extension and your properties will not be read.

-- Substitute your Tomcat home directory for the value after systemProp.tomcat.home.
+- Substitute your <CATALINA_HOME> directory (the location of your Tomcat installation), including the specific version number, for the value after systemProp.tomcat.home.
 On Windows, use forward slashes, not backslashes, for the Tomcat path.
 For example:

 Environment Variables and System PATH